There Should be No Questions About Testing For Radon Gas in Boone

 It wasn’t on my radar at all actually until I started doing research on causes of lung cancer.
 Upon diagnosis I had no idea about radon.Rachael Malmberg

-As a home inspections company in Western North Carolina who tests for radon gas regularly, we find that approximately 60% of our radon testing in Asheville shows concentrations of radon gas that exceed the EPA recommended mitigation level of 4.0pCi/l.
+As a home inspections company in Western North Carolina who tests for radon gas regularly, we find that approximately 60% of our radon gas testing in Boone shows concentrations of radon gas that exceed the EPA recommended mitigation level of 4.0pCi/l.
 That means 6 out of 10 homes should install radon mitigation systems to lower the concentrations of Radon Gas to ensure a safe air column for the residents of the home.

 According to the EPA and Surgeon General’s office, it estimated that approximately 20,000 lung cancer deaths a year are attributable to radon gas exposure.